freebsd-haskell/ports/README.md

 Do not forget to contribute your fixes if you already have a patch for a known problem!
 You can use the same interface as for reporting bugs.
 Change requests and new ports are also welcome.

+For more information on the technical details, please see the [wiki](https://github.com/freebsd-haskell/ports/wiki) or simply get in touch by the one of the communication channels mentioned above.